Volodymyr Pylypchuk: Political career

-The aim of foreign policy efforts Pylypchuk were: recognition of Ukraine as an equal partner in international law, introducing a "climate" for Ukraine's integration into the international political and financial structures, removal towards Ukraine discriminatory restrictions in the international division of labor and getting her preferences.
+The aims of foreign policy efforts of Pylypchuk were: recognition of Ukraine as an equal partner in international law, introduction a "climate" for Ukraine's integration into the international political and financial structures, removal of Ukraine discriminatory restrictions in the international division of labor and getting her preferences.

-As deputy to the 2nd convocation of the Verkhovna Rada, Volodymyr Pylypchuk independently developed the 28 draft laws, including 3 programs aimed at the surmounting economic crisis.
+As deputy to the 2nd convocation of the Verkhovna Rada, Volodymyr Pylypchuk independently developed the 28 draft laws, including 3 programs aimed at surmounting the economic crisis.

-Volodymyr Pylypchuk actually retired but continues to engage in analytical activities ongoing economic and political situation in Ukraine.
-Nowadays he is well known as the author of a large number of analytical articles.
+After retiring, Pylypchuk continued to engage in analytical activities of ongoing economic and political situations in Ukraine.
+He was well known as the author of a large number of analytical articles.

-Mr. Pylypchuk has published more than 250 scientific papers and publications on macroeconomics and microeconomics, more than 30 times the presented reports at international conferences, including Harvard, Yale, Indianapolis, Toronto Universities, the Massachusetts Institute of Technology, as well as scientific and research institutions of Japan, France, Britain, Germany and Canada.
+Pylypchuk published more than 250 scientific papers and publications on macroeconomics and microeconomics, more than 30 times he presented reports at international conferences, including Harvard, Yale, Indianapolis, Toronto Universities, the Massachusetts Institute of Technology, as well as scientific and research institutions of Japan, France, Britain, Germany and Canada.
 Areas of research: "macro- and microeconomics."
 Sphere of scientific interests: the stability theories of the economy.

-Personal life
+Personal life and death

-Father: Pylypchuk Mephodiy Tymonovych (1917-1989) was born and lived in Hlynsk, Rivne region.
+His father, Pylypchuk Mephodiy Tymonovych (1917–1989), was born and lived in Hlynsk, Rivne region.
 He worked as an agronomist at the collective farm 'Druzhba' in the village Hlyns.
-Mother: Pylypchuk Neonila Myronivna (1914-1987) was born and lived in the same village.
-During his lifetime - a housewife.
-Sister Galyna was born in 1937, education - agronomist.
-Brother Vasyl was born in 1956, is a mechanical engineer.
-Works in Portugal.
+His mother, Pylypchuk Neonila Myronivna (1914–1987), was born and lived in the same village.
+His sister, Galyna (1937–2023), qualified as an agronomist, and his brother, Vasyl (born 1956), is a mechanical engineer.

-Married.
-First wife in life of Volodymyr Pylypchuk was Lidia Pylypchuk.
-Than Volodymyr married a second time to Larysa Pylypchuk, (b.1960) is a mathematics teacher of the highest category.
-There are three children: a daughter and two sons, five grandchildren and one grand-granddoughter.
+Pylypchuk was married and had two children; a daughter and a son, as well as four grandchildren.
 They all live, work and study in Ukraine.

+Pylypchuk died on 22 January 2025, at the age of 76.